-While tuatara represent the only extant member of Rhynchocephalia, they are a living relic of now-extinct stem reptiles from which the amniotes — dinosaurs, modern reptiles, birds and mammals — eventually evolved.
+While tuatara represents the only extant member of Rhynchocephalia, they are a living relic of now-extinct stem reptiles from which the amniotes — dinosaurs, modern reptiles, birds, and mammals — eventually evolved.
 Scientists believe tuatara can help fill in many pieces in the puzzle of amniote evolution.

 In addition to the large international team of researchers, the new study was conducted in close collaboration with the Ngātiwai, a Maori Indigenous tribe of Northland New Zealand, drawing on their particular knowledge of (and reverence for) the tuatara, which they consider a special treasure or “taonga.”

 Gemmell cites the new study as providing a valuable template for future collaborative efforts with native communities.
 He stresses that one of the primary objectives of the new research is to assist long-term conservation efforts and promote global awareness of the tuatara along with other endangered members of New Zealand’s spectacular ecosystem.
 Despite the country’s dizzying profusion of life, New Zealand is experiencing rapid biodiversity loss resulting from invasive species, habitat destruction, and the effects of climate change.

 For more on this research, read An Ancient Reptile in Peril: The Curious Genome of the Tuatara.